 AWS Distro for OpenTelemetry collects metrics and traces from your instrumented applications, encodes this data according to OTLP specifications, and then sends it to any supported backend service.
 This flexible approach to telemetry collection helps customers get deep visibility into the health and performance of their applications while leveraging the monitoring solution that works best for them.

 Our contributions to OpenTelemetry have helped countless organizations to auto-instrument their applications across multiple languages and frameworks, no matter which monitoring solution they use.
-By packaging AWS Distro for OpenTelemetry with a Datadog Exporter, AWS will further break down barriers to data portability, making it possible for Datadog customers to easily view metrics and traces collected by the distribution alongside monitoring data from our 400+ integrations.
+By packaging AWS Distro for OpenTelemetry with a Datadog exporter, AWS has further broken down barriers to data portability, making it possible for Datadog customers to easily view metrics and traces collected by the distribution alongside monitoring data from our 700+ integrations.
 We’re thrilled to be partnering with AWS on OpenTelemetry, and we can’t wait to see what the future holds for open source and open standards.

 If you’re new to Datadog, get started with a 14-day free trial.